-The present invention generally relates to image display devices and methods therefor, and, more particularly, the 35 present invention relates to methods and devices for combining a reflection of a tomographic image with human vision during subcutaneous medical procedures using sterile components.
+The present invention generally relates to image display devices and methods of using the same.
+More particularly, the present invention relates to methods and devices for combining a reflection of a tomographic image with human vision 20 during subcutaneous medical procedures in which a user may remotely interact with and provide guidance for the medical procedure being performed.